Miley Cyrus has never been 'super consistent.' She told us why that works for her

 Miley Cyrus has been in the public eye for 20 years and like Hannah Montana — the Disney Channel character that made her a star — Cyrus has consistently changed identities.

-Just like the public hasn't fully figured her out, Cyrus says she hasn't been able to either.
+Just like the public hasn't fully figured her out, Cyrus said she hasn't been able to either.

+She said she's tried looking for that consistency only to look back a year later and asked herself "Who was that person?"

-That lack of consistency has led to constant musical discovery for Cyrus, and it comes across in Something Beautiful, her latest album released in May, which is getting a deluxe version out today.
+That has led to constant musical discovery for Cyrus, and it comes across in Something Beautiful, her latest album released in May, which is getting a deluxe version out today.
 The pop album is a kaleidoscope of genres, like disco, jazz, soul, R&B, and psychedelic, among a few.

 The deluxe version features two new songs, including one collaboration with two legendary musicians.
 In "Secrets," she gets an assist from Lindsey Buckingham and Mick Fleetwood of Fleetwood Mac.